 Anthroposophists undertake many good works for a variety of reasons, some of them wholly commendable.
 For better or worse, one goal is to inspire admiration among outsiders in order to win converts or at least to attain social acceptance.
 See, e.g., Franz Winkler’s OUR OBLIGATION TO RUDOLF STEINER IN THE SPIRIT OF EASTER (Whittier Books, 1955).

 "Join our campaign here to make Steiner Education in Exeter free to everyone.
 Click here to support our application to become a Free School."
 [2-10-2011 http://www.exetersteinerschool.com/wordpress/2011/02/state-funding-proposal/]

-Exeter Steiner School is one of the many Steiner schools in the UK that would gladly receive government funding.
-Among the advantages that would ensue, the school could dispense with tuition charges and thus extend its services even to poor households.
+Exeter Steiner School is one of the many Steiner schools in the UK that would gladly accept government funding.
+Among the advantages that would ensue: The school could dispense with tuition charges and thus extend its services even to poor households.